AshishRMenon/Implementations/README.md

 # Implementations
-This Repository Shows some of the Deep-Learning Implementations I implemented using pytorch framework, mostly focusing on GAN's for generation of synthetic data.
+This Repository Shows some of the Deep-Learning Implementations I implemented using pytorch framework, mostly focusing on GAN's for generation of synthetic data